 National and international regulations

 There is no singular financial or tax law for the world as a whole and depending on where your business is located, you may have to follow certain regulations in terms of lending and accounts.
 This is a particular challenge when a country’s legislation does not allow for e-signatures, or notary processes vary, creating a disbalance.
-For lending providers, before opening up your business globally, check the local regulations and ensure your business can operate effectively and legally before investing in a new region or product.
+For lending as a service providers, before opening up your business globally, check the local regulations and ensure your business can operate effectively and legally before investing in a new region or product.
 If this is proving challenging, seek a local partner that can guide you through the process and knows the ins and outs of its pitfalls and opportunities.

 Unfortunately, no matter how much you’d like to lend internationally, this may not always be possible.
 Local regulations may prevent you from offering services in some regions and you may need to see out a local partner organization to expand your operations in the area.

 Sometimes when supplying lending services digitally, borrowers may be unclear of who is providing the actual lending service, their legal status, and the type of loan they are applying for.
 As a lending institution, you may want to make your services, repayments, and interest rates as clear to clients as possible.
 In some cases, such practices are mandated by local, regional, or international legislation, such as the Office of the Comptroller of the Currency (OCC) upcoming true lender policy.
 However, in others, the regulations may be much stricter or loosely defined, and it will be up to you as a provider to inform your client.
 Doing so often increases the likelihood that they will understand their credit obligations and repay their loans on time and in full.

 Aside from the stumbling blocks where traditional banking providers can lag behind their more tech-savvy fintech competitors, there are some areas where they hold a distinct advantage.
 Let’s take a quick look at some of these opportunity areas.